SamK1828/EmployeeManagementServletProject/README.md

    Navigate to: `http://localhost:8080/EmployeeManagementProject/register.html`

 7. **Submit the form and verify data is inserted in the database**
 ---

-## 📸 Screenshots

-> *You can add form screenshot and success page output here by uploading images to GitHub or adding a `screenshots/` folder.*

----

 ## 🔗 Useful Links